neurosis69/chia_watch/README.md

 Copy chia_watch.service to /etc/systemd/system

-Change path for parameter ExecStart to the location of zchia_watch.sh.
+Change path for parameter ExecStart to the location of chia_watch.sh.

 systemctl daemon-reload